Unleashed (Gotham): Plot

 Selina infiltrates Arkham through the air ducts, where she runs into Nygma, who is trying to escape.
 He tells her how to get to Indian Hill so she can show him how to escape.
 Selina discovers the elevator that leads her to Indian Hill and overhears a conversation between Strange and Peabody (Tonya Pinkins) about Azrael.
 Azrael arrives at Wayne Manor and attacks Alfred.
 Bruce manages to knock Azrael down with a car, but he gets back up and prepares to kill Bruce.
 Before he can, Gordon arrives and shoots Azrael many times to no avail.
 When Azrael is about to kill Bruce, Gordon, and Alfred, Cobblepot arrives with Butch, who uses an AT4 anti-tank rocket to kill Azrael.

 Nygma manages to escape Arkham Asylum through an air duct, but he is discovered by a guard and returned to Arkham.
 Selina discovers a training room where she finds burned dead bodies.
 Bridgit (Michelle Veintimilla) arrives in a new suit and flamethrower, revealing that she suffers from amnesia and that Strange sends her test subjects.
 Selina fails to reason with her and attempts to escape the room, which she discovers is locked.
 Bridgit is not fazed by Selina's attempts to remind her of her life, stating her name is "Firefly".
 Bridgit then fires the flamethrower towards Selina while Strange and Peabody watch.

 Production

 Development

 The twentieth episode of the season is titled "Unleashed", written by executive producer Danny Cannon, with Paul Edwards directing.

 Casting

 Morena Baccarin, Erin Richards, Chris Chalk, and Nicholas D'Agosto don't appear in the episode as their respective characters.
-The guest cast for the episode include B. D. Wong as Professor Hugo Strange, Tonya Pinkins as Ethel Peabody and Michelle Veintimilla as Bridgit Pike.
+The guest cast for the episode includes B. D. Wong as Professor Hugo Strange, Tonya Pinkins as Ethel Peabody and Michelle Veintimilla as Bridgit Pike.